Mendeir/C-Primer/C++Primer/Sources/Chapter01/README.md

   repeated.

 ## Exercise 1.19:
-> Revise the program you wrote for the exercises in § 1.4.1 (p.
-  13) that printed a range of numbers so that it handles input in which the first number is smaller than the second
+> Revise the program you wrote for the exercises in § 1.4.1 (p.13) that printed a range of numbers so that it handles input in which the first number is smaller than the second

 ## Exercise 1.20: